SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day1.md

   // TODO
   // Tell me whether or not this function will return a value.
   // name: 'Jacob'
+   ///ANSWER
+  /*
+  YESSSSSSS it will return a value "Jacob Tucker"
+  WHY?

+  */
   pub fun numberTwo(name: String): String {
     pre {
       name.length >= 0: "You must input a valid name."